 - complex or severe congenital heart disease;

 - acute decompensated heart failure (worsening of symptoms) or

 - a history of cardiac transplant

-These groups may still be able to receive Comirnaty, however consultation with a cardiologist is recommended as a precaution prior to booking a vaccination appointment.
+These groups may still be able to receive Comirnaty or SPIKEVAX, however consultation with a your GP or cardiologist is recommended as a precaution prior to booking a vaccination appointment.

 Past History of mastocytosis, allergy and anaphylaxis

-Precautions to the use of both Comirnaty and COVID-19 Vaccine AstraZeneca include a history of generalised (non-anaphylactic) reaction to a prior dose or an ingredient, past anaphylaxis to medications/vaccines which may contain polyethylene glycol or polysorbate 80, and a history of confirmed mastocytosis with recurrent anaphylaxis which requires treatment.
+Precautions to the use of COVID-19 Vaccines include a history of generalised (non-anaphylactic) reaction to a prior dose or an ingredient, past anaphylaxis to medications/vaccines which may contain polyethylene glycol or polysorbate 80, and a history of confirmed mastocytosis with recurrent anaphylaxis which requires treatment.